UPDATE: A Description of the Structure of the Hellenic Republic, the Greek Legal System, and Legal Research

 - The governance system changed progressively as the Roman Empire declined, and the Roman Emperor controlled legislative processes in a more direct manner.

-In 892 A.D. under the emperor Leo VI of the Macedonian Dynasty, the corpus juris civilis was simplified and translated from Latin to Greek.
-The “royal laws”, or Vasilika, was accessible to lawyers as a sixty-volume codification.
+In 892 A.D. under Emperor Leo VI of the Macedonian Dynasty, the corpus juris civilis was simplified and translated from Latin to Greek.
+The “royal laws,” or Vasilika, were accessible to lawyers as a 60-volume codification.
 The influence of the Vasilika lasted until the creation of the modern Greek state.
 Before the adoption of the Civil Code, the Vasilika were adopted to regulate private legal relations.
 This connection of Modern Greek law to the Roman era via the Vasilika codification has prompted modern references to strong ties with Roman law.

-The three largest millets were Islam, the Greek Orthodox (or Eastern Christian Orthodox) and the Jewish millet,and other millets were the Armenian and Syrian Orthodox.
-Non-Muslims were often referred to as ‘Rayas’ that is those who do not participate in government.
+The three largest millets were Islam, the Greek Orthodox (or Eastern Christian Orthodox) and the Jewish millet, and other millets were the Armenian and Syrian Orthodox.
+Non-Muslims were often referred to as ‘Rayas,’ those who do not participate in government.
 Mehmed II, according to some sources, proclaimed the favourable terms of the Greek millet very early, immediately after the conquest of Constantinople.
 Thus, ecclesiastical tribunals continued to function.
 The system lasted until the creation of the Modern Greek State in 1830.
 The autonomy of the millets was highly fragmented and based on ecclesiastical hierarchy.
-The leaders of each religious group had a jurisdiction in deciding religious, educational and charitable issues for their own population.
-At the same time, religious leaders decided matters of personal and family status, such as marriage, divorce, adoption and inheritance.
+The leaders of each religious group had a jurisdiction in deciding religious, educational, and charitable issues for their own population.
+At the same time, religious leaders decided matters of personal and family status, such as marriage, divorce, adoption, and inheritance.
 They were also charged with collecting taxes and delivering them to the Ottomans.

 The Eastern Orthodox Church continued to exist and function and was identified with the Roum nationality (that is, the Byzantine Greek nationality that later developed to become the Greek nationality).
 Greek was also the main language spoken among Greeks, since each millet had the legal right to use its own language.
 Overall, they were able to maintain their identity.